Layo & Bushwacka!

-Layo & Bushwacka! is the pseudonym of British DJ duo Layo Paskin and Matthew Benjamin, who released four tech house albums between 1998 and 2012.
+Layo & Bushwacka! is a British DJ duo made up of Layo Paskin and Matthew Benjamin, who released four tech house albums between 1998 and 2012.

 Layo Paskin

 Paskin, from London, began his DJ career at the age of sixteen while working at Camden Market.
 Not long after, he began DJing at warehouse parties with Mr. C. In the course of his work, Paskin's father discovered the building that would become The End, a 19th-century stable for mail horses.

 Along with Mr. C, Paskin was the co-owner of The End nightclub in London.
 Labelled variously as tech house, house or breakbeat, the pair usually record and DJ together.
 Paskin's father is an architect and designed the club.

 Matthew Benjamin

 Benjamin's best known track is his remix of Michael Jackson's "Billie Jean".
 He was raised in London and was a member of the London School Symphony Orchestra, playing percussion.
 After graduating in sound engineering he started working for Mr. C as he was setting up The End; Benjamin was the resident DJ there.
 It was at this point that he first met Paskin.